Dipeshtwis/curriculum-html-css/portfolio/sneak_peek.md

 *Your portfolio* is one of the most powerful tools in your software developer toolbox; it’s the easiest way of showing what you’re truly capable of as a developer, and is a quick and simple way for recruiters and hiring managers to get an idea of what you can bring to their teams.

-In this project (divided into different milestones) you will be building a website for your portfolio.
+In this application (divided into multiple projects) you will be building a website for your portfolio.
 A portfolio website is a key job searching tool for a web developer, and we want you to start working on it from the beginning of the Microverse program.
 In this project, you will **precisely replicate one of the portfolio templates** we are providing for you.
 However, during your Microverse journey you will include your own projects in the portfolio in order to use it for job searching.

 ### What makes a good portfolio?